29 March 2019

 - The Mayor of London has criticised a ‘black hole’ of 9,000 places in special needs skills provision.

 - The Mayor of London has called for school ‘off-rolling’ to be banned.

 - DCMS announced £1.2 million charity safeguarding programme.

 Reports & resources

-- Sian Berry AM has published a n updated version of her report, London’s Lost Youth Services.
+- Sian Berry AM has published an updated version of her report, London’s Lost Youth Services, which quotes London Youth.

 - Ofsted published Safeguarding Children and Young People in Education from Knife Crime.

 - Children’s Rights Alliance England (CRAE) published State of Children’s Rights 2018.

 - Hestia published On the Sidelines: The economic and personal cost of childhood exposure to domestic violence.

 Our Policy Advisory Group is the best way for our members to be at the heart of the policy and media work that we do to represent you and the youth sector in London.
 Please consider joining this email group so we can get in touch about opportunities to engage on specific issues.